 |

-was a strange experience.
-But again, the late 60s were strange and
+experience.
+But again, the late 60s were strange and bloody times,

-bloody times, maybe the most violent years in this country outside
+maybe the most violent years in this country outside of the Civil

-of the Civil War.
-I worked for Morgan Tell, a great guy who I'd
+War.
+I worked for Morgan Tell, a great guy who I'd work for again

-skittish about playing songs that were border rock and roll.
-I mean,
+playing songs that were border rock and roll.
+I mean, "Suite

-Cute.
-Then the station was sold and in clomped Sy Dressner, who
+Then the station was sold and in clomped Sy Dressner, who told me

-told me one day - I was programming it by then - that he didn't
+one day - I was programming it by then - that he didn't want any

-want any songs played where you could "hear the bass through
+songs played where you could "hear the bass through the wall."

-"no screaming niggers, like Johnny Mathis."
+like Johnny Mathis."
 All true.
-Sad,
+Sad, but absolutely true.

 Your